-What will I be asked to do during my neuropsychological assessment?
+What will my child be asked to do during their neuropsychological assessment?

-Neuropsychological assessments will be carried out to learn more about your cognitive (thinking) skills.
-This will be done by asking you to complete a range of puzzles, tasks, and problems.
-There are no right or wrong answers to any of these tasks, we just want to learn more about how your brain works.
-We will also have some questions for your parent or caregiver to answer.
+Neuropsychological assessments will be carried out to learn more about your child's cognitive (thinking) skills.
+This will be done by asking them to complete a range of puzzles, tasks, and problems.
+There are no right or wrong answers to any of these tasks, we just want to learn more about how your child's brain works.
+We will also have some questions for you to answer as their primary caregiver.

-The assessment may be completed either at the Royal Manchester Children's Hospital, at your school/college (if you are still attending one), at home, or over video call.
+The assessment may be completed either at the Royal Manchester Children's Hospital, at your child's school/college (if they are still attending one), at home, or over video call.
 The appointment will last up to 2.5 hours, including breaks.